andre-santos-pt/javardise/README.md

 # Builds (Gradle)

 ## Standalone application (without JRE)
 Run the task **fatJar** (*distribution* category) to produce a standalone executable JARs for the respective platform.
-This will output a JAR file like **javardise-OS.jar**, which can be executed.
+This will output a JAR file like **javardise-OS.jar** stored in *build/dist*, which can be executed.
 This option requires a JRE installed.

 - Windows: ``java -jar javardise-windows.jar``
 - MacOS: ``java -XstartOnFirstThread -jar javardise-macos.jar``